×

 What do people find most challenging about the culture in Florence?

 "Most Florentines are not friendly and do not care for foreigners.
 Nothing here has to be as difficult as they actually make it.
 If it's not Italian, it's not as good.
 Italians have a lot of pride in themselves and are some of the most arrogant and racist people I have ever met.
 They are also the most self-centered I have ever encountered....Italy starts with I!
 If there is a line, one will always jump to the front and ask questions, etc. There is no consideration if there are people waiting behind them, they will take their time to get their stuff done first (b/c it's all about them :0)) Itlians are VERY loud and unaware of when they are yelling in your ear or on their phones in a contained public space (ie bus, office, etc.).
 There are museums, cafes, restaurants and shopping; however, after a month or two, the novelty wears off.
 I prefer big cities and a wide variety of entertainment options.
-Florence doesn't have this," said one person in Florence.
+Florence doesn't have this," explained one person living in Florence, Italy.

 What residency documents or visas did I need if I will be in Florence for a while?